 Sometimes the tides of history swell from quiet waters

-A new rectory, long known as The Old Rectory, was built—a lovely, brick Queen Anne manse, suitable for Rev. Wesley’s growing family, and for his prominence in the community.
+A new rectory, long known as The Old Rectory, was built—a lovely, brick Queen Anne manse, suitable for Rev. Wesley’s growing family and for his prominence in the community.
 The Old Rectory remained home to the rectors of Epworth until 1954, when, in a state of serious disrepair, it was purchased by the World Methodist Council.
-Following its complete restoration, the Old Rectory was opened to the public in 1957.
+Following its complete restoration, The Old Rectory was opened to the public in 1957.
 Today, it makes an appropriate starting point for visitors following the Wesley Trail through the small town.
 Informed and enthusiastic guides tell the story of the Wesley household and the Rectory’s collection of Wesleyan memorabilia (including Charles Wesley’s music stand).

-After a solid education at the hands of their mother Susanna (a woman renowned for her own learning and moral discipline), John and then Charles made their way to school in London and subsequently to Oxford.
+After a solid education at the hands of their mother, Susanna (a woman renowned for her own learning and moral discipline), John and then Charles made their way to school in London and subsequently to Oxford.
 There, in the middle of the worldly and often profane university city, they gathered around themselves a group of friends to seriously practice the spiritual disciplines with which they had been imbued by their parents.
 So regular was this group in their study and devotion that they were given the mocking nickname “Methodists.”

 The rest, as they say, is history.
 No, of course, it’s not that simple.
 Ultimately, however, John and Charles Wesley went on to lead the most influential religious and social movement of the English 1700s.
 Though both men took orders in the Church of England, neither followed their father as a church vicar.
 John Wesley famously declared more than once: “The world is my parish.”
 He may not have covered the world, but he is said to have ridden some 250,000 miles on horseback and to have preached more than 40,000 sermons.

 The Wesley brothers never intended to start their own church denomination.
-During their lifetime, the Methodist Societies remained a movement within the Established Church.
+During their lifetimes, the Methodist Societies remained a movement within the Established Church.
 John Wesley died in 1791, predeceased by his brother in 1788.
 Only after their deaths did a final break with the Anglican establishment create what went on to become the Methodist Church—the largest Protestant denomination in the English-speaking world.

 Roughly a century after the passing of the brothers, the General Conference of the Methodist Church decreed that a church was to be built in Epworth in memory of John and Charles Wesley.
 The Wesley Memorial Church was completed in 1889.
-The stained-glass window at the front of the church depicts Christ commissioning his disciples to go into all the world with the gospel.
-The roundel above contains life-size portraits of John and Charles Wesley taken from their memorial in Westminster Abbey.
+The stained-glass window at the front of the church depicts Christ commissioning his disciples to go into all the world with the Gospel.
+The roundel above contains life-size portraits of John and Charles Wesley, taken from their memorial in Westminster Abbey.
 Above their stained-glass portraits arches the inscription believed to be John Wesley’s last words: “The best of all is, God is with us.”